 Bangkok lies 315 kilometres to the northwest and Trat itself covers an area of 2,819 square kilometers.
 It contains five districts-Muang, Khao Saming, Laem Ngob, Klong Yai and Bo Rai, with the addition of two sub-districts, Koh Chang and Koh Kood.

-Trat has abundant forests, mountains and the spectacular backdrop of an archipelago with beautiful islands and beaches.
+Trat has abundant forests, mountains and the spectacular backdrop of an archipelago with beautiful islands and beaches making it an ideal holiday destination.
 The area also produces rubies and sapphires that have made Trat a gem trading center since their discovery in Bo Rai district in 1971.
 Naturally, miners, dealers, sellers and buyers who swarmed the area have exhausted the supply.
 However, there are still several gem markets, namely Hua Thung, Baan Sa Yai and Nong Born.
 Some smaller markets can be found in Khao Saming district, 20 km northwest of Trat, Which are open all day.

 With a mountain range on one side and a coastline on the other, Trat is protected from the prevailing winds, which explains why Trat has never been hit storms despite several months of rainfall during the year.